gbd77rc/esp32-iot-x509/docs/DeviceCertificate.md

 e is 65537 (0x10001)
 ```

-Now using that this key file you can then create the device signing request.
+Now using this key file you can then create the device signing request (CSR).
 Make sure the `Common Name` is set to the device ID.
-If would make the output file name the cpu or device id.
-This way multiple CSR files can be created in the same directory.
+I would make the output file name the cpu or device id.
+This way multiple CSR/PEM files can be created in the same directory.

 ```shell
 ▶ openssl req -new -key device.key -out 105783B5AA8C.csr